salimbenghorbel/crazy-practical/README.md

 # crazy-practical
 Crazyflie hardware practical for the Aerial Robots course at EPFL.

-During the crazy-practical you will work in a team of maximum 4 members.
+In this practical, you will learn how to program a [Crazyflie](https://www.bitcraze.io/) to precisely land on a spot with the help of minimal sensory information.
+You will work in a team of maximum 4 members.
 Teams will be defined at the beginning of the course.
+TODO: add images here!

+To complete the practical, follow carefully the instructions below.
+They will guide you through the assembling of the hardware, the installation of the required software and the algorithm coding.

+At the end of the practical, on Tue 26th May, we will organize a competition during the course hours where your algorithm will compete.
+The grading will be done accoring to the following criteria:
+TODO: add the grading here!

 ## Requirements
 For this practical, each team is required to use one of their personal laptops.
 Bitcraze supports the installation of the software on Windows, Linux, OS X and Virtual Machines.
 However, we tested the installation process only on: